24 Sep How To Ask Your Customers For Good Reviews (And Actually Get Them)

 Why Online Reviews Are So Important

 Consumers are increasingly selective about where they spend their money, and online reviews are one of the ways that shoppers decide where to shop.
-In fact, a whopping 93% of consumers use online reviews to decide what they think about a business.
+In fact, 68% of consumers use online reviews to decide what they think about a business.

 Good online reviews are also a highly persuasive force when it comes to converting prospects into customers and driving sales.
 While many consumers will form an opinion about a place after seeing just one to three reviews, seeing five good reviews for your product or business actually quadruples the likelihood that someone will purchase something.
 Review sites also rank high in search results.
 Customers looking for your business may find your reviews before they find your site — which is even more reason to covet good reviews.